 Trauma, Relationships & Emotional Recovery

-Gentle, trauma-informed insights on healing, boundaries and emotional safety.
+Trauma-informed insights on healing, boundaries and emotional safety.

 These articles explore the impact of trauma, family violence, estrangement and relational wounds, offering clarity and support for people rebuilding trust in themselves and their relationships.
 If something here resonates, you’re welcome to reach out for a compassionate, grounding consultation.

 Stalking often disguises itself as romance.
-This article explores how boundary violations erode safety, the warning signs of stalking, and what support and protection can look like.
+What looks like persistence from the outside can feel like fear on the inside.
+This article explores the warning signs of stalking, its impact and pathways to safety and support.

 When Love Bombing Feels Like Coming Home